Why Your Weight Matters When You’re Trying to Conceive

 - Kidney Yang Deficiency

-Our Kidneys are the fundamental root of all Yin and Yang.
+Kidney Yang is deficiency: In TCM, Kidneys are the fundamental root of all Yin and Yang.
 Yang is the warmth and the energy that keep the metabolism active.
-When Kidney Yang is deficient, fluids are not moved effectively and fluid retention may occur.
+When Kidney Yang is deficient, fluids do not move effectively and fluid retention may occur.
 Our whole metabolism slows down as a result and makes it difficult to shift stubborn weight.
+Excessive weight may lead to an imbalance in the Kidney system, affecting the Essence and potentially causing disruptions in the menstrual cycle and reproductive function.

 Impact of being underweight on fertility